Bee Balm

 To ensure a thriving Bee Balm garden, follow these simple yet effective cultivation tips:

-• Soil: Plant Bee Balm in moist, well-drained soil for optimal growth4.
-Avoid overly dry or waterlogged conditions.
+• Soil: Plant in moist, well-drained soil for optimal growth.
+Avoid overly dry or waterlogged conditions4.

-• Sunlight: Although it can tolerate some shade, Bee Balm flourishes best in full sun4.
-Aim for at least 6 hours of direct sunlight daily.
+• Sunlight: Although tolerant of some shade, Bee Balm flourishes best in full sun.
+Aim for at least 6 hours of direct sunlight daily4.

-• Planting Time: Sow Bee Balm in early summer, as this aligns with its natural blooming season3.
+• Planting Time: Sow in early summer, aligning with its natural blooming season3.

-• Spacing: Allow sufficient space between plants, roughly 18 to 24 inches apart, to ensure good air circulation and minimize disease risk.
+• Spacing: Allow 18 to 24 inches between plants for good air circulation and disease prevention.

-• Watering: Keep the soil consistently moist but not soggy.
-Water at the base to avoid wetting the foliage, which can lead to mildew4.
+• Watering: Maintain consistently moist but not soggy soil.
+Water at the base to avoid wetting foliage, which can lead to mildew4.

-• Pruning: Regularly deadhead spent flowers to encourage more blooms and extend the flowering period4.
+• Pruning: Deadhead spent flowers regularly to encourage more blooms and extend flowering period4.

 • Division: Every 2-3 years, divide overcrowded clumps to maintain vigor and prevent disease2.